Maximize your Laravel blog's potential with SEO best practices and reach 10K monthly clicks on Google.

 Keep packages up to date

-Access to thousands of community packages is what makes our job easier.
+Access to dozens of packages from the official Laravel ecosystem as well as thousands of community packages are what make our job easier.

-But the more packages you use, the more vulnerabilities you might be subject to.
+But the more packages you use, the more points of failure you can be subject to.

-Regularly running composer update goes a long way toward a more secure codebase.
+Regularly running composer update is one of the easiest best practices to adopt and goes a long way toward a more secure codebase.

 Keep your project tested